 But that’s all of our story, isn’t it?
 The search for what works for us.

 I realized early on that my skin has always had the Greta Garbo approach to maintenance and care – it likes to be left alone.
 Leave makeup out of the equation as often as possible, a bit of moisturizer and the occasional face mask, and all is well.
 The other component to the magic ‘great skin’ formula is that in terms of masks and moisturizers, mixing up the products I use works far better than sticking with just one.
 That being said, I still have favorites and after recently discovering Lala Retro Cream, it quickly moved forefront into my routine.

 When I first heard about the brand, I was impressed with what I’d learned.
-I like the thought of all the ingredients being nourishing and beneficial for your skin, versus just being “natural”.
+I liked the thought of all the ingredients being nourishing and beneficial for your skin, versus just being “natural”.
 Not all natural things are necessarily appropriate to put on your face.
-That’s why although their approach of clean-clinical is a little different from any other products I’d used, it appealed to me.
+That’s why although their approach of clean-clinical is a different from other products I’d used, it appealed to me.

 According to the website, the company philosophy:

 Drunk Elephant is committed to using only clean ingredients that either directly benefit the skin’s health or support the integrity and effectiveness of our formulations.
 We never take into account an ingredient’s synthetic or natural status, but instead choose based on its safety and bio-compatibility.
 When formulating the products, we focus on pH and toxicity, always making sure that the actives are at efficacious levels.

-An award winning moisturizer (Allure Magazine’s Best of Beauty 2016 and Readers’ Choice 2017), Lala Retro Whipped Cream comes in a lovely airless pump jar that makes it easy to keep it sanitary until the you use every last bit.
+An award winning moisturizer (Allure Magazine’s Best of Beauty 2016 and Readers’ Choice 2017), Lala Retro Whipped Cream comes in a unique airless pump jar that makes it easy to keep the product sanitary until the you use every last bit.